sonata-project/ecommerce/docs/reference/tutorials/extend.rst

 ========================
-Extend Sonata e-Commerce
+Extend Sonata e-commerce
 ========================
 Override
 --------
-As a framework, e-Commerces' bundles of Sonata claims to stick with best practises, so extending them won't be more difficult than explained on the `Symfony recommendations`_.
+As a framework, e-commerces' bundles of Sonata claims to stick with best practises, so extending them won't be more difficult than explained on the `Symfony recommendations`_.

 Contribute
 ----------